drchrispinnock/gcp-node-example/article.md

 7\.
 Bring up a virtual machine (VM).
 We are going to use the zone *europe-west6-a* in Zürich, but you can choose any zone you want.
 We will use the *e2-standard-2* instance.
 It has 8GB of RAM and it is sufficient to run a node.
 We will be using Debian Linux v11 .
 Also note that we will use 80GB of disc.
 This is fine for a rolling node.

 Make sure that you substitute the service account, project ID, zone and instance name with your desired ones below.
-Note that the project name and instance name are in the create-disk declaration, as is the Debian 11 image name.
 This declaration is a long and needs care when cutting and pasting.
-(In the [commands helper](https://github.com/drchrispinnock/gcp-node-example/blob/main/commands.txt) we have simplified this for you.)
+We've used some variables to simplify it.
+(Remember to check the [commands helper](https://github.com/drchrispinnock/gcp-node-example/blob/main/commands.txt) file if you are having trouble copying and pasting.)

 ```
+ZONE=europe-west6-a
+PROJECT=my-tezos-project-chris
+NAME=my-tezos-node
+SERVICEACCT=123456789123-compute@developer.gserviceaccount.com

-gcloud compute instances create my-tezos-node \
+gcloud compute instances create ${NAME} \
-	--zone=europe-west6-a \
+	--zone=${ZONE} \
 	--machine-type=e2-standard-2 \
-	--create-disk=auto-delete=yes,boot=yes,device-name=my-tezos-node,\
+	--create-disk=auto-delete=yes,boot=yes,device-name=${NAME},\
 image=projects/debian-cloud/global/images/debian-11-bullseye-v20230509,\
 mode=rw,size=80,\
-type=projects/my-tezos-project-chris/zones/europe-west6-a/diskTypes/pd-balanced \
+type=projects/${PROJECT}/zones/${ZONE}/diskTypes/pd-balanced \
 	--network-interface=network-tier=PREMIUM,stack-type=IPV4_ONLY,subnet=default \
 	--maintenance-policy=MIGRATE \
 	--provisioning-model=STANDARD \